Last.fm: Changes to streaming and access on other platforms (2009–2011)

 On 24 March 2009, Last.fm announced a change in its free streaming policy.
 According to the blog post, "[...]
 In the United States, United Kingdom, and Germany, nothing will change.
 In all other countries, listening to Last.fm Radio will soon require a subscription of €3.00 per month."
 This change took effect on 22 April 2009.
 The announcement sparked a wave of disappointment among users, leading to a decline in data submissions, refusal to update signatures or avatars, and even account deletions.

+The original founders, Felix Miller, Martin Stiksel, and Richard Jones, left the company in the summer of 2009.

-On 11 September 2009, CBS Radio announced that Last.fm programming would be available for the first time on four major market FM stations through their HD Radio multicasts.
+On 11 September 2009, CBS Radio announced that Last.fm programming would be available for the first time on four major-market FM stations via their HD Radio multicasts.
 This included KCBS-HD2 in Los Angeles, KITS-HD3 in San Francisco, WWFS-HD2 in New York City, and WXRT-HD3 in Chicago.
-The programming, which primarily featured music aggregated from Last.fm's user-generated weekly music charts, as well as live performances and interviews from the Last.fm studios in New York City, debuted on 5 October.
+The programming featured music aggregated from Last.fm's user-generated weekly music charts, as well as live performances and interviews from Last.fm studios in New York City, and debuted on 5 October.

-On 12 April 2010, Last.fm announced the removal of the option to preview entire tracks, redirecting users instead to sites such as the free Hype Machine and the pay-to-listen service MOG for this purpose.
-This decision provoked a significant negative reaction from some members of the Last.fm user community, who perceived the removal as a hindrance to lesser-known and unsigned artists' ability to gain exposure for their music, as well as to the overall enjoyment of the site.
-A new "Play direct from artist" feature was introduced shortly thereafter, allowing artists to select individual tracks for users to stream in full.

 In May 2010, Last.fm launched a personalised guide to music festivals, which made recommendations based on a user's listening history.
 In July 2011, they launched dedicated festival mobile apps for iOS and Android.

 The ability to listen to custom radio stations, such as "personal tag radio" and "loved tracks radio," was withdrawn on 17 November 2010.
 This change provoked an angry response among users.
 Last.fm stated that the move was due to licensing reasons.
 The change meant that a tag radio stream would now include all music tagged as such, rather than just that tagged by individual users, effectively broadening the number of tracks that could be streamed under any one tag set.